How to Tell If a Work at Home Job Offer Is an Illegal Money Laundering Position

 Except for the name and address, this site was identical to the Garvey & Company site.
 However, there was a page to contact them via email and, when you clicked on the clothes you were taken to a page where you could place an order.

-Just like the lottery scam I wrote about in my I Just Won the Lottery Hub, it pays to look at these too good to be true offers very carefully.
+It pays to look at these too good to be true offers very carefully.

 Money laundering is a crime and, while most will be able to prove that they were legitimately duped and probably be let off, they will find themselves having to deal, not with a bank manager seeking to recover the $2,950 for the check that bounced, but with the FBI and IRS for crimes involving illegal use of the banking system, moving money illegally and helping to avoid taxes through money laundering.